Gabie-of-the-Bo/Ryna-Language/docs/pages/tutorial/steps/rdl.md

-Before we dive into the syntax extension mechanics that Ryna has, we have to take a look at a sublanguage called **Ryna Definition Language** (called *NDL* for short).
+Before we dive into the syntax extension mechanics that Ryna has, we have to take a look at a sublanguage called **Ryna Definition Language** (called *RDL* for short).
 This sublanguage can be embedded in some parts of your Ryna projects in order to extend the language.
 Let's see how it works.

 ## Almost *regex*

-*NDL* is, as the title suggests, almost a flavour of regexes, but more expressive.
+*RDL* is, as the title suggests, almost a flavour of regexes, but more expressive.
 This bump in expressiveness comes from its interlinkage with the Ryna parser, which contains many complex routines that **cannot** be expressed in terms of regular expressions.

-The basic idea is simple, a **pattern** in NDL is a sequence of other **subpatterns** that have to match a string of characters in sequence.
+The basic idea is simple, a **pattern** in RDL is a sequence of other **subpatterns** that have to match a string of characters in sequence.
 Some of these patters modify the "flow" of the matching, but it is more or less the same as a regex.
 For example, the pattern `d` matches a digit and the pattern `'hello'` matches the text "hello", but you can also have **repeated** matches and **optional** ones.